zachpino/generative-design-workshop-s21/week02/README.md

 - A simple *wallpaper pattern* (accomodating users with various degrees of [vision impairment](https://en.wikipedia.org/wiki/Color_blindness) and [neurodiversity](https://en.wikipedia.org/wiki/Neurodiversity))
 - An *office chair* (supporting people in unusual postures/movements)

-##### Grasshopper 1 (.5 hours)
+##### Grasshopper 1 (1 hours)

+Based on the images above of the Grasshopper interface, recreate as best you can the [Parametric Shot Glass](shotglass-grasshopper.png) and [Parametric Mug](cup-grasshopper.png) examples above.
+(Those two links will take you to the images of the Grasshopper interface, which you can then download and view).

-Download and open (double-click the Grasshopper file while Grasshopper is open, or File->Open from within Grasshopper) the [mug grasshopper definition](cup-grasshopper) presented above.
-We did not cover this in class, but still play with the sliders and try to understand what is happening in the definition.
-Recall that you can turn the "preview" on and off for different nodes.
-Come in with any questions next week.
+If you find yourself struggling -- download and open (double-click the Grasshopper file while Grasshopper is open, or File->Open from within Grasshopper) the finished grasshopper definitions ([mug](cup-definition.gh) and [shotglass](shotglass-definition.gh) and take a look at how they work!
+Recall that you can turn the visibility on and off for different nodes by right-clicking on the node and turning off the "preview."
+Holding down "shift" will let you connect multiple wires to a single input.
+Come in with any questions next week!

 ##### Grasshopper 2 (1 hour)

-To reinforce the Grasshopper tools we covered this week, create a parametric definition for a simple stool in Grasshopper.
+To advance the Grasshopper stuff we quickly covered this week, create a parametric definition for a simple stool in Grasshopper.
 You will need nodes for *Construct Point*, *Circle CNR*, *Extrude*, *Cap Holes*, *Polygon*, *Discontinuity*, *Line*,  and *Pipe* to create this geometry.
-Please try this first, but here's a [hint](stool-grasshopper.png) for when you're stuck.
+Please try to build it first, but here's a [hint](stool-grasshopper.png) for when you're stuck.

 ![stool screenshot](stool-screenshot.png)